Obinnamichael/Obinnamichael/README.md

 - 👋 Hi, I’m @Obinnamichael
-- 👀 I’m interested in being a professional web developer
+   a professional web developer

-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on works that concern HTML and CSS,as am a good frontend developer
+- am a good frontend developer
 - 📫 How to reach me 07039416972 or send me an email on ezeudoyeobinna@gmail.com

 <!---